The Future of Google Ads (AdWords) In the Next Decade

 - Growing their inventory through expansion and acquisition.

 I found it Interesting that my perceived threat didn’t resonate throughout the group.
-Most believed that Google has the smarts, data and inventory to combat it.
+Most believed that Google had the smarts, data, and inventory to combat it.

-Phil and Andrew’s opinions were closely aligned with focus on the key threat being political and regulatory.
+Phil and Andrew’s opinions were closely aligned with a focus on the key threats, which are political and regulatory.

 Dan believed that the threat comes from Vertical Search.
-“I think we’re going to see more vertical search; Amazon for retail, maybe places like Home Improvement Pages for trade-based search and Domain for real estate.
+“I think we’re going to see more vertical searches: Amazon for retail, maybe places like Home Improvement Pages for trade-based searches, and Domain for real estate.
 However, I don’t think it’s going to be earth-shattering in terms of the budget that’s flaunted.
-A specific battle will be around eCommerce, thinking about Amazon or places like Citrus Ad which power search for FMCG brands from the likes of Woollies and Officeworks.”
+A specific battle will be around eCommerce, thinking about Amazon or places like Citrus Ad, which power search for FMCG brands from the likes of Woollies and Officeworks.”

-Preet referred to Amazon’s approach as not being underwhelming, but “very deliberate and systematic” and having “the disposable cash to make it work”.
-“In countries such as the US and the UK, most products are stocked on Amazon and that’s where your purchase journey starts and finishes.
+Preet referred to Amazon’s approach as not being underwhelming but “very deliberate and systematic” and having “the disposable cash to make it work”.
+“In countries such as the US and the UK, most products are stocked on Amazon, and that’s where your purchase journey starts and finishes.
 Google is completely out of that equation.
-However, Google’s main point of difference is being able to connect businesses and customers with an omni-channel approach – and Google can facilitate that connection.”
+However, Google’s main point of difference is connecting businesses and customers with an omnichannel approach – and Google can facilitate that connection.”

 Miki questioned whether voice search could be a threat; “Becoming an expensive distraction as they work out how to own the market and monetise it, releasing devices with screens and starting to charge for their crowd-pleasing free services such as Gmail?”

-My argument is that we often see CPC’s rise, even though there might be less advertisers and more consumers in that market.
-In an auction-based environment, costs should decrease not increase.
+My argument is that we often see CPCs rise, even though there might be fewer advertisers and more consumers in that market.
+In an auction-based environment, costs should decrease, not increase.
 Basic supply and demand.
 Personally, I’d like to see some form of regulation around paid search click prices – but I cannot see how this could be enforced and that the ACCC will be ineffective here.

-Andrew raised the most relevant point that focused on whether the ACCC had the skills to regulate Google.
-Andrew said “I don’t know that the regulators know how to deal with a tech giant as big as Google.
-I believe they’ll look to the EU who are more progressive legislatively for guidance.
+Andrew raised the most relevant point on whether the ACCC had the skills to regulate Google.
+Andrew said, “I don’t know that the regulators know how to deal with a tech giant as big as Google.
+I believe they’ll look to the EU, which is more progressive legislatively for guidance.
 They’re willing to slap Google with huge fines – Google seems willing to pay them.
-I think the ACCC will look to the EU example and what GDPR has done as a steppingstone for privacy.”
+I think the ACCC will look to the EU example and what GDPR has done as a stepping stone for privacy.”

 The overarching opinion was that the ACCC is ‘a toothless tiger’, and that Australia will rely on other countries or regions to set the benchmark to implement regulations.